bugsnag/bugsnag-android-gradle-plugin/README.md

     // By default, we'll upload mapping files to upload.bugsnag.com, if you
     // are using Bugsnag Enterprise, you can configure your upload endpoint endpoint 'http://upload.bugsnag.example.com'

+    // By default, we'll upload mapping files automatically, if you'd prefer
+    // to upload proguard mappings manually, you can set this to `false` autoUpload false

+    // By default, we'll automatically apply our recommended proguard
+    // configuration to your existing proguard settings, if you'd prefer
+    // to do this yourself, you can set this to `false` autoProguardConfig false
 }
 ```